zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

  This is an opinionated logging backend implementation for testing(junit) with the following features:

+ *  Ability to assert Logging behavior.
  *  Readable and parse-able output.
- *  Fast. (logging is no reason to have slow builds)
- *  Ability to assert Logging behavior.
- *  Fail unit tests that log an Error by default (if respective Error logs are not asserted against).
+ *  Fail unit tests that log an Error by default (if respective Error logs are not asserted against). (similar to the junit default of failing on exception by default)
  *  Make debug logs available on unit test failure.
 This helps performance a lot by not requiring you to run your unit tests with tons of debug info dumped to output all the time.
 But making it available when you actually need it (Unit test failure)
  *  Easily change logging configuration via API.
  *  Uncaught exceptions from other threads will fail your tests.
 You can assert them if they are expected.
  *  No configurable format, It is the best format so everybody should be using it.
 Format will be evolved as needed.
  *  Ability to log other object payload additionally to the log message.
- *  Type level String image customization. (if unhappy with default toString, or performance optimization is desired)
+ *  Type level String image customization. (if unhappy with default toString, json format is desired, or performance optimization is desired)
+ *  Fast. (logging is no reason to have slow builds)
+ *  Environment specific configurations with best defaults right out of the box.
+(DEBUG when running from IDE, INFO otherwise)

 ## 2. How to use it.